Surgical Case Library

 Recurrent epiploic appendagitis is a rare clinical condition but should be taken into account in differential diagnosis of acute localized abdominal pain.

-Delayed Presentation of Esophageal Pseudodiverticulum after Sternocleidomastoid Muscle Repair of Traumatic Rupture Following Anterior Cervical Fusion
+Delayed Presentation of Esophageal Pseudodiverticulum following Sternocleidomastoid Muscle Repair of Esophageal Fistula.

 The delayed formation of an esophageal pseudodiverticulum eight months after iatrogenic esophageal rupture during anterior cervical fusion is a rare and noteworthy complication.